Contents

 integration schemes to follow the motion of all particles in the

 system under study.
-It is the job of the $N$-body program to deliver
+It is the job of the $N$-body program to

 a faithful representation of the dynamical evolution of the system,

-along with information on all stellar interactions of interest, to the
+along with information on all stellar interactions of interest, to

 user, subject only to the fundamental limitations imposed by the